CHANGE MY LOCATION

 Now that you have some background definitions, it’s time to start looking at practical applications and developing your tailored workout plan.

 As a blanket statement, the typical gym-goer performs two to six sets of four to 12 reps.
-Although this is a wide range, it is meant to be a loose guideline of what to do based your personal routine.
-People who lift weights are usually focused on one of three things: building muscle mass, improving their endurance, or general strength training.
+Although this is a wide range, it is meant to be a loose guideline of what to do based on your personal routine.
+People who lift weights usually focus on one of three things: building muscle mass, improving their endurance, or general strength training.
 Let’s take a look at how these goals inform the number of reps and sets you should include in your workout.

 BUILDING MUSCLE MASS

-The six to eight rep range is perfect for maintaining the ideal TUT for muscle growth without being too easy or too difficult to keep your form and complete the exercise.
+The six to eight-rep range is perfect for maintaining the ideal TUT for muscle growth without being too easy or too difficult to keep your form and complete the exercise.
 The best number of sets to induce hypertrophy is three to six.
 However, it’s important to listen to your body.
 If you’re not at the fitness level to hit this set/rep goal, don’t force it.
 It is more important to keep good form than hitting a goal and risking injury.
 An alternative option is to reduce the amount of weight you’re lifting to achieve the rep/set ratio.

-Gym goers who weight train for health benefits are most likely training for muscular endurance.
+Gymgoers who weight train for health benefits are most likely training for muscular endurance.
 Endurance training is also necessary to reach your peak athletic performance.

-The ideal range for endurance training depends on your current fitness level and weight lifting experience.
+The ideal range for endurance training depends on your current fitness level and weight-lifting experience.
 Those just starting out should stick to sets of 10-15 reps, while more experienced lifters should go up to 15-20 reps.

 CONTINUE TO PUSH YOURSELF

-Weight lifting is all about self-improvement and discipline.
+Weightlifting is all about self-improvement and discipline.
 Every trip to the gym should challenge you so you continue to get stronger.
 If you feel your workouts aren’t as taxing as they could be, start increasing the weight.
 The standard rule is to add five pounds to your lifts every week.
 However, it’s important to avoid pushing yourself too hard and keep proper form so you don’t get injured.

 CONSIDER HIRING A PERSONAL TRAINER